redmarverick/Space-Travelers-Hub/README.md

 ### Walkthrough

-You can add and delete elements from the bookstore
+You can see some sections but nothing much yet.

 <!-- CONTRIBUTING -->